Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 There are a few reasons to develop an elevator pitch.
 You may want to be ready to impress recruiters at a job fair.
 You may just be looking to share a business card.
 Regardless, the point of your pitch is to persuade someone to consider you for that internship, business meeting or opportunity.

-This is your ask, and it will determine many aspects of how you present yourself in an elevator pitch.
+This is your ask, and it will determine many aspects of how you present yourself.
 You’ll need to demonstrate the value you plan to bring to whatever position or opportunity you’re pitching for.
 This is why it’s so important to get what you do across, so that you can align your experiences with the opportunity in front of you.

 Consider what you can uniquely bring to the table.
 Center what makes you or your idea distinct from others.
 Especially when it comes to very competitive positions, you’ll need to demonstrate your specific value compared to other candidates.
 Successfully doing so can mean you nail that dream job, get funding for your project or build a connection that can help you in your career.